Q. What role does the mentor play in the Medical Student Summer Research Fellowship? What should I expect from my mentor?

 Q. I need access to the electronic medical record in order to access information about patients for my research project.
 How do I get access to EPIC?

-A. Unfortunately the AT office is unable to facilitate access to EPIC, but your mentor’s office manager should complete and/or approve all requests for Epic access.
-They should have submitted this request prior to your arrival.
-If they are unsure of how to submit this request, please have them contact Kate Romero (x2232) or Shauna Davis (x8227) for more detailed instructions.
+A. Aysha Harris will facilitate your access to EPIC.
+If your mentor requires you to have extensive EPIC access for your project, your mentor office manager should complete and/or approve all requests for Epic access.
+If they are unsure of how to submit this request, please have them contact Aysha Harris (x2232) for more detailed instructions.
 Please note that your HSS CITI certification must be completed prior to EPIC access being granted.

 Q. How do I obtain access to the OR?
 What permissions do I have once in the OR?